gu-benites/auth-supabase-pkce-v1/src/integrating-state-and-data-fetching.md

 // src/stores/auth.store.ts
 import { create } from 'zustand';
 import type { User } from '@supabase/supabase-js';
-import { createClient } from '@/lib/supabase/client'; // Or your client-side Supabase instance
+import { createClient } from '@/lib/supabase/client'; // Client-side Supabase instance

-// Define a type for your user profile if you have one in Supabase interface UserProfile {
+// Define a type for your user profile if you have one in a separate Supabase table
+// This is distinct from user_metadata which is simpler key-value data. interface UserProfile {
-  id: string;
+  id: string; // Should match the auth.users.id username?: string;
-  firstName?: string;
-  lastName?: string;
+  avatar_url?: string;
-  // Add other profile fields as needed
+  // Add other profile fields from your 'profiles' table }
-}

 interface AuthState {
   user: User | null;
-  profile: UserProfile | null;
+  profile: UserProfile | null; // For data from a dedicated 'profiles' table
   isLoading: boolean;
   isAuthenticated: boolean;
   error: Error | null;
   actions: {
-    setUserAndProfile: (user: User | null, profile?: UserProfile | null) => void;
+    setUserAndProfile: (user: User | null, profileData?: Partial<UserProfile> | null) => void;
     setLoading: (loading: boolean) => void;
     setError: (error: Error | null) => void;
     clearAuth: () => void;